 Our weeklong summer and winter residencies take place at the Mountain View Grand Resort in Whitefield, NH.
 There, we faculty meet with our students (our "mentees") in workshops and seminars.
 The conversations tend to continue over meals and on the veranda, which overlooks the White Mountains.
 After residency, the semester begins.
 Students send us their work every five weeks; we write thorough and precise editorial letters in response.
 We make ourselves available to discuss our students' writing beyond these regular exchanges, on the phone and by Gchat and email.
 No faculty member takes on more than five students at a time.

-We're a young program, eleven years old, but we've already seen our students and alumni score book deals with major publishers, including Pantheon, Viking, HarperCollins, and Simon & Schuster.
+We're a young program, fourteen years old, but we've already seen our students and alumni score book deals with major publishers, including Pantheon, Viking, HarperCollins, and Simon & Schuster.
 One alumnus is a Guggenheim Fellow.
-One of our current students was a finalist for the Los Angeles Times Book Prize/First Fiction Award.
+One of our alumni was a finalist for the Los Angeles Times Book Prize/First Fiction Award.

-From a substantial applicant pool, we accept a cohort of about 15 students each semester, maintaining a student-faculty ratio of 4:1.
+From a substantial applicant pool, we accept a cohort of about 16 students each semester, maintaining a student-faculty ratio of 4:1.
 Students complete four residencies during the four-semester program, and work toward a Master of Fine Arts, a terminal degree which qualifies graduates to teach at the college level.
-If you have questions about our program, please don't hesitate to contact our administrative director, Lisa Janicki.
-If you have questions specifically for me, she'll pass them along and I'll get in touch.
+If you have questions about our program, please don't hesitate to contact our administrative director.
+If you have questions specifically for me, they will pass them along and I'll get in touch.

 I look forward to hearing from you,

 SNHU requires an undergraduate Grade Point Average (GPA) of 2.75 (or equivalent) for admission.
 If you are an international student in need of a visa to study on campus, please see our international admission requirements.